Welcome to today's edition of the Rush 24-7 podcast.

 The actors are like your character this season.

-Really think that there is some inside knowledge that the writers have with people in government.
+People wonder that watch the show who really get into it really think that there is some inside knowledge that the writers have with people in government.

-Some people are wondering, have we really had a president like this?
+Some people are wondering: have we really had a president like this?

 Do we really know that we haven't?